-A register of strategic level risks has been maintained and reviewed on a regular basis on behalf of the Board by the Resources Committee.
+A register of strategic level risks has been maintained and reviewed on a regular basis by the Full Board and the Resources Committee.
 The Committee has ensured that risks are regularly updated - removed from the register if no longer a threat, added if newly emerged - and that mitigating actions are having the expected impact or are refreshed or replaced as necessary.
-Full Governing body also review the Risk Register via reports from committee but it will also be an agenda item in its' own right for Full Governors in future meetings.

-The most significant risk Governors are always concerned to understand is managed effectively in addition to the Covid19 virus control measures - relates to the safeguarding of our students.
+The most significant risk Governors are always carefully monitor is safeguarding of our students.
 The very essence of our purpose is to act in their best interests, to help them to be the very best citizens they can be.
-The threats to our children's health and well-being are increasing with the impact of social media on issues such as bullying, grooming and radicalisation.
+The threats to our children's health and well-being are increasing with the impact of social media.
 The mitigating actions the Board has taken to manage this risk includes the appointment of a designated Safeguarding Officer who works closely with the Assistant Head who is Lead Designated Safeguarding Lead to ensure that appropriate policies and procedures are in place, that they are used effectively and that individual incidences are progressed appropriately.
 The designated Safeguarding Governor monitors this work.
 If a potentially serious incident is identified, the Safeguarding Governor and Chair of Governors are informed so that they can monitor actions taken.
 The Board receives an annual safeguarding report, and updates on the interim position at each meeting.
-Reports include information on staff training so Governors can be satisfied that staff are well supported to recognise a safeguarding issues and act appropriately should it arise.
-Governors devote one of their three annual in-house training sessions to safeguarding, so they too can ensure they are aware of the potential threat to students, and governors' role in protecting them.
-This is supported by a monitoring visit during which a wide range of safeguarding issues are tested, with numerous staff, both those with specific safeguarding roles and those without, and a number of students, being interviewed.
+Reports include information on staff training so Governors can be satisfied that staff are well supported to recognise and deal with any potential safeguarding issues.
+Governors devote one of their three annual inhouse training sessions to safeguarding, so they too can ensure they are aware of the potential threat to students, and governors' role in protecting them.
+This is supported by a monitoring visit during which safeguarding issues are tested, with staff, both those with specific safeguarding roles and those without.
 The visit provides governors with reassurance that this risk is well managed.
-The monitoring visit this year had to be adapted due to covid and was conducted only with staff with specific responsibility for safeguarding.
+This year the Chair of Governors also attended a staff training session to see first-hand the quality of the safeguarding training staff receive.